SAP/spartacus-docs/_pages/home/updating-to-version-2/updating-to-version-2.md

 For more information about schematics, see the schematics project [README](https://github.com/SAP/spartacus/tree/develop/projects/schematics).

-To manually upgrade CSS styles to the latest _Calydon_ theme in Spartacus, see [Deprecation of Calydon Theme](https://github.com/SAP/spartacus-docs/blob/doc/GH-547/_pages/install/migration/calydon.md).
+Various releases of Spartacus 1.x have contributed to the styling in Spartacus, which was grouped into a specific theme called "Calydon".
+This theme is no longer used in version 2.0 because the various styles have been merged into the standard styling.
+If you do use (some of) the styling from Spartacus, you might need to update your styles.
+For more information about the deprecated styles from Spartacus version 1.x, see [Deprecation of Calydon Theme](https://github.com/SAP/spartacus-docs/blob/doc/GH-547/_pages/install/migration/calydon.md).